Knowledge base

 - Read and accept the terms of use of the selected app.

-- Click the button Next:
+- Click on Next:

-- Confirm the installation of the application in the next step and wait.
+- Confirm the installation of the application in the next step and wait:

 Uninstall a Web Application